MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-collect-payments-with-sepa-direct-debit.md

 ---
-title: SEPA Direct Debit in Dynamics 365 | Microsoft Docs
+title: SEPA Direct Debit in Finance and Operations, Business edition | Microsoft Docs
 description: "You can collect payments directly from the customer’s bank account according to the SEPA format."
 author: SorenGP
 ms.service: dynamics365-financials